 Meeting requirements and prerequisites

-Pega best practices include the following Kubernetes tools and required settings.
-You should review the information about the public images that Kubernetes deployments of Pega Platform™ may use to ensure your enterprise can access these images.
+Pega best practices include the following Kubernetes tools, required settings, and supported Kubernetes environments.
+Review the information about the required tools to ensure that your enterprise meets these requirements.

 Install and configure the following required tools: